MohammedShabeelvp/Python/README.md

-My colection of python projects.
+My collection of python projects.